pachyderm/docs/content/latest/concepts/data-concepts/repo.md

 resolving a merge conflict might not be possible.

-A MLDM repository is **the first entity that you configure when you want to add data to Pachyderm**.
-You can create a repository with the `pachctl create repo` command, or by using one of [Pachyderm's client API](../../../reference/clients/).
+A MLDM repository is **the first entity that you configure when you want to add data to MLDM**.
+You can create a repository with the `pachctl create repo` command, or by using one of [MLDM's client API](../../../reference/clients/).
 After creating the repository, add your data by using the `pachctl put file` command.

 {{% notice warning %}}